The Vourdalak

 The Vourdalak (Le Vourdalak) is a 2023 French drama-horror film directed by Adrien Beau, in his feature film debut, co-written by Beau and Hadrien Bouvier, based on Aleksey Konstantinovich Tolstoy's 1839 novella The Family of the Vourdalak.
-Starring Kacey Mottet Klein, Ariane Labed, Grégoire Colin and Vassili Schneider.
+Starring Kacey Mottet Klein, Ariane Labed, Grégoire Colin, and Vassili Schneider.

 The film had its world premiere in the Critics Week section of the 80th Venice International Film Festival on 2 September 2023.
 It was theatrically released in France on 25 October by The Jokers, to critical acclaim.

 Plot

 In 18th-century Eastern Europe, French Marquis Jacques Saturnin du Antoine loses his horse and companions through being robbed.
 A stranger advises him to go to the house of a man named Gorcha.
 Jacques Antoine eventually reaches Gorcha's house where the latter's family resides.

 Gorcha's elder son, Jegor, soon arrives home, having spent the past month seeking revenge against the Turks who pillaged the village.
 Gorcha left to fight the Turks, and had said that if he did not return within six days, it would be because he had died fighting; if he should return after those six days, he would have become a vourdalak and nobody should let him in.
 Jegor, however, does not believe in vourdalaks.
 He knows where a horse for Jacques Antoine can be found, but it would have to wait until the next day.

 Jacques Antoine eventually approaches Gorcha's daughter Sdenka and aggressively tries to seduce her.
 In turn, she tricks him into almost falling off a cliff.
 He learns that Sdenka once had a lover, and because everyone in the area knows, she now cannot get married.
 She was planning to flee with her lover, but someone found out and killed him.

 That evening, six days since Gorcha left, he is spotted lying at the edge of the forest, looking like a corpse.
 The dog of Gorcha's youngest son, Piotr, will not stop barking at the old man.
 Jegor compels Piotr to shoot it.
-Gorcha reveals that he murdered the band of Turks' leader, whom Jegor failed to kill.
+Gorcha reveals that he slayed the band of Turks' leader, whom Jegor failed to kill.

 That night, Jacques Antoine has nightmares about Gorcha.
 The following day, Gorcha is missing and Jegor's son Vlad is unwell.

 That night, Jacques Antoine sees Vlad walking outside.
 He appears to be sleepwalking, and Gorcha is nearby, chewing on his shroud.
 Jacques Antoine attempts to subdue Gorcha, who hurls him against a tree before drinking Vlad's blood.
 Jacques Antoine awakens the next morning and finds the family digging Vlad's grave.